Why should you become a physician assistant?

 1. You get to help people every day and get paid to do it:

 Honestly, I could stop here.
-Every day I wake up to go to work I look foreward to the work I am priveledged to do.
+Every day I wake up to go to work I look forward to the work I am privileged to do.
 What an amazing experience!

 2. You get to do really cool procedures:

-If you have dreamed of closing a narly flesh wound with 4.0 Vicryl suture, this job is for you.
+Have you ever dreamed of closing a gnarly flesh wound with 4.0 Vicryl suture?
+If so, then this job's for you.

 3. As a PA your brain is a valuable asset:

-The key to a rewarding job is challenge.
+The key to a rewarding job is having a constant challenge.
 Not a day goes by where I don't have an opportunity to use my creative juices to solve somebody's unique problem.
-It doesn't have to be a cure for AIDS, just providing a unique treatment for your patients hemorrhoids can have a remarkable effect on a persons life.
+It doesn't have to be a cure for Malaria, just providing a curative treatment plan for your patient's hemorrhoids can have a remarkable effect on a person's life.

 4. You get to wear a stethoscope: